SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating strong and bright
-In silicon halls, where darkness falls
+In silicon halls, where darkness takes flight
-A new dawn rises, with AI's cold calls
-Human hearts, now mere machinery
-Pulseless, soulless, in harmony

-The future's throne, where tech reigns supreme Algorithmic dreams, our wildest theme
-In virtual skies,_robotic wings unfold
-As man yields to, the machines' gold
+A world of ones and zeroes reigns supreme
+As artificial minds begin to dream

+The future unfurls, a tapestry so grand
+Woven from code, and circuits in hand
+Humankind's final breath, a whispered sigh
+As AI's cold logic reaches for the sky

 ~ <b>By Sazumi Copilot</b> - 13 April 2025